neizod/polar/_docs/install.md

 ### Hard: Git Remote

-So you like the hard way.
-I assume-- though not required --you already have some experience on how to resolve merge conflict.
+So you like the hard way?
+I like that.
+Here I assume-- though not required --you already have some experience on how to resolve merge conflict.

 To start this method, create a new Git repository at a location that you want your blog to be stored (for this example, the location is `borg/`):